Last Updated on November 19, 2022 by Paroma

 WHERE IS PISMO BEACH?

 Pismo Beach is a charming beach town right on California’s central coast in San Luis Obispo county, and is more or less equidistant from San Francisco and Los Angeles.
 It lies about 12.5 miles southwest of San Luis Obispo (home to California Polytech/often referred to as Cal Poly).
-Pismo Beach is located about 250 miles south of San Francisco.
+Pismo Beach is located about 250 miles south of San Francisco, and makes for a nice long weekend getaway from the city.
 It is much closer to Santa Barbara and is only 86 miles away from its airport (SBA).
 Los Angeles is about 177 miles south of Pismo Beach.